NP-chaonay/PythonPkg-np_chaonay/README.md

 ## Bug reportings
 This is currently recommended way to notice me :
-- E-mail: nuttapongpunpipat@gmail.com (Personal/Work/Public E-mail of Author)
+- Issues page of Github repository
-- The given method on software homepage / bug reporting page

 ## Ending passage
 Hope anyone enjoy using this package.